 Link building is a great way to help your website rank higher on Google.
 However, due to black hat tactics surrounding link building, this strategy’s reputation has been tarnished.

 While there are several things you need to remember to differentiate the good from the bad, at the core of everything lies a simple concept: offering your customers value.
-As long as your link building strategy is adding value to your readers, you’re on the right path.
+As long as your link-building strategy adds value to your readers, you’re on the right path.

 Publish Guest Posts with Value

-Guest posting is one of the most common link building techniques but is often used incorrectly.
+Guest posting is one of the most common link-building techniques but is often misused.
 When using this strategy, always remember that you’re not simply building links—you’re building your reputation.

 As such, you should provide highly informative content that benefits readers.
 Before writing your content, make a list of the sites you’ll be writing for.
 After all, there are a few pointers to consider when figuring out which one is best for you: